tryton/trytond/doc/models.rst

 Model
 #####

-Model is python classes that usually represents business logical or concepts.
+A model is a python class that usually represent a business logic or a concept.
 Such classes consist essentially of keywords, fields, constraints and helper functions.
-There is different kind of Model for different purpose:
+There are different kinds of Models for different purposes:

   * ``ModelView``: Define Model with views.

   * ``ModelStorage``: Define Model with storage capability.

-  * ``ModelSQL``: Define ModelStorage with SQL database for storage backend.
+  * ``ModelSQL``: Define ModelStorage with SQL database as storage backend.

   * ``ModelWorkflow``: Define Model with workflow.